yoogottamk/yoogottamk.github.io/_posts/2019-12-11-text-editors.md

 {% include post-heading.html %}

-This is my view of a few editors.
+This was my experience with a few editors.

 Do you have something more to add?
+Which is your favourite and why?
 Please comment below!